Grieving Mother Turns Detective, Forces Reopening of Son's Hit-and-Run Case

-Driven by a mother's love, Lalita Chaudhary's relentless investigation into her son's hit-and-run death forced Dehradun police to reopen the case after she uncovered crucial evidence they had missed.
+Driven by a mother's love, a woman in Dehradun solved her son's hit-and-run case after police closed it, compelling authorities to reopen the investigation based on her compelling evidence.

 Key Points

-- Lalita Chaudhary, a grieving mother, solved her son's hit-and-run case after police closed it due to insufficient evidence.
+- A Dehradun mother, Lalita Chaudhary, solved her son's hit-and-run case after police closed it due to insufficient evidence.

-- The mother meticulously collected CCTV footage and vehicle information to identify the accused driver.
+- Lalita Chaudhary gathered CCTV footage and vehicle information from the RTO to identify the accused driver.

-- Armed with new evidence, Lalita Chaudhary persuaded Dehradun police to reopen the hit-and-run investigation.
+- The mother presented her evidence to the Dehradun SSP, leading to the assurance that the case would be reopened.

-- Police will seek court permission to reopen the case and examine the new evidence presented by the mother.
+- Police closed the hit-and-run case in 2024, but the mother's relentless pursuit led to new evidence being uncovered.

-- The case highlights the power of persistence and determination in seeking justice for victims of hit-and-run accidents.
+- Prem Nagar Police Station will seek court permission to reopen the case and examine the new evidence provided by the mother.

 A woman, who lost her son in a hit-and-run here two years ago, hunted down the accused driver after more than a year, when the police closed the case citing a lack of evidence.